Restaurant in Cajarc, France

 What should I wear to La Maison du Safran à l'Allée des Vignes?

-No formal dress code is confirmed for this venue.
+No formal dress code is confirmed.
 Given its rural Cajarc setting and €€ price point, neat casual clothing is appropriate — think a clean shirt or light dress rather than a suit.
 Avoid arriving in hiking gear, but there is no need to dress for a grand Parisian dining room.

 Is La Maison du Safran à l'Allée des Vignes worth the price?